alttch/eva3/doc/security.rst

 including API keys, is openly written in the log file.
 That is why we do not advise you to enable it unless you are our developer or integrator.
 Still, as far as the whole system code is open, you can try to enable it on your own responsibility.
-Never enable developer mode on the working system.
-And avoid enabling debug mode as well.
+Never enable developer mode on the working system and avoid enabling debug mode as well.

 If you contacted the product vendor or integrator who explained to you how to make a system "dump", you should delete it from the system immediately after the file is no longer required. "dump" contains plenty of confidential data, including all API KEYS.
-Never give dump files to an unauthorized persons!
+Never give dump files to unauthorized persons!
 This is the same as giving away all configuration files, including the keys.

-Dump file should be sent only via secure channels or in the encrypted form.
+Dump file should be sent only via secure channels or in an encrypted form.